-Lizzy's father, Steve Myers, said he had been nervous ahead of Wednesday's audience but that as the Pope approached his family, he felt an incredible sense of calm.
+Lizzy’s father, Steve Myers, said he had been nervous ahead of the audience but that as the Pope approached his family, he felt an incredible sense of calm.

 “You know, I believe myself, and I think that what Pope Francis has done for her, if there is any chance for a miracle, it would be there,” he said.